khalid-naami/khalid-naami.github.io/blog/2026-04-15-vertical-spreads-mastering-directional-options.md

 The Vertical Spread is the cornerstone of professional directional trading.
 It forces the trader to abandon the lottery-ticket mentality of unlimited profit, replacing it with the disciplined reality of defined risk and structural edge.

-By neutralizing Theta and Vega, and by using Gamma Exposure data to mathematically place your short strikes, you stop gambling on direction and start trading with institutional probability.
+By neutralizing Theta and Vega, and by using <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a> data to mathematically place your short strikes, you stop gambling on direction and start trading with institutional probability.